 It guided the recruiting teams.

-“It’s great to be able to pull a report and send it off to our folks who are working on that specialty and say, ‘OK, just focus on the highlighted green providers,’ and not have to get into the nitty gritty about this one having a higher impact on adequacy versus the other one.
+“It’s great to be able to pull a report and send it off to our folks who are working on that specialty and say, ‘OK, just focus on the highlighted green providers,’ and not have to get into the nitty-gritty about this one having a higher impact on adequacy versus the other one.
 So it allows for an easy read, gives you the address and the phone number, so you can pull them up and you’re ready to go — without having to do the guesswork.”

 It eliminated wasted effort.

 “We had specialties where we thought we needed more providers, but when we ran the first report, we were surprised to find that we didn’t.
 We’d already met [the requirements] based on the distance regulation and the number of providers.
 We also had providers we’d already contracted with and didn’t know they had offices in other locations.
-The Quest system can show all of a provider’s locations — so it saved the time we would have spent looking for more providers.”
+Quest Enterprise Services can show all of a provider’s locations — so it saved the time we would have spent looking for more providers.”

 It flagged bad data.

-“CMS requires valid addresses for the providers — and Quest made it very easy to identify those that we needed to fix.
+“CMS requires valid addresses for the providers — and Quest Analytics made it very easy to identify those that we needed to fix.
 It finds issues right down to the NPI number.
 In fact, right now I have an NPI number that’s invalid — because I typed it in wrong.
-Without the Quest tool, I would not have been able to catch that because it was off by just one number.”
+Without the Quest Enterprise Services, I would not have been able to catch that because it was off by just one number.”

 It helped them build their network — fast.